vesoft-inc/nebula-docs/docs-2.0/nebula-exchange/nebula-exchange.md

 Exchange 2.0 can migrate data with the following formats or origins.

-* Data stored in HDFS, including：
+* Data stored in HDFS, including:
   - Apache Parquet
   - Apache ORC
   - JSON